Laptop with 3D folders coming from screen next to list of college app to-do's

 Get some outside help

+College search advice can be incredibly valuable.
+People who know you well can help you think through tough issues and remind you of things you might have forgotten.
+And you can learn a ton from their experiences.
 If you know someone who attended college, ask them about their search and, most importantly, why they chose their college.
 Some students choose to attend a family member’s alma mater, either for sentimentality, legacy discounts, or simply high regard for the school.

 Whatever method you use to organize your college search, just make sure you are staying organized.
 There are a lot of documents you need to keep track of and important information to know.
-Not staying organized could mean the difference between a perfect application that catches the attention of your top schools and missing an important step that could cost you an admission.
+Not staying organized could mean the difference between a perfect application that catches the attention of your top schools and missing an important step that could cost you admission.
 Stay organized and good luck on your college search journey!

 Like what you’re reading?